 “It is only by working the rituals, that any significant degree of understanding can develop.
 If you wait until you are positive you understand all aspects of the ceremony before beginning to work, you will never begin to work.”

 Lon Milo DuQuette

 This story begins with a really strange moment from my childhood, that somehow is connected to all of this, a spark that bounced off into the distance from when I can hardly remember.
 At about the age of 5, I saw Toy Story in theaters.
 I had seen many animated feature films before this one, but for some reason, a peculiar feeling came over me.
 After seeing that movie and going home, I asked my parents about animation.
 I somehow knew, after discussing it with them, that I would be making animation, in Georgia of all places.
-I remember asking them where Georgia was—it was all pretty weird to say the least.
-It was odd, even at that young age, to imagine doing something for a living in a place I hadn’t really heard of or knew anything about.… Read the rest
+I remember asking them where Georgia was—it was all pretty weird to say the least.… Read the rest

 … Read the rest

 If we should inquire for the essence of “government,” for example, one man might tell us it was authority, another submission, another police, another an army, another an assembly, another a system of laws; yet all the while it would be true that no concrete government can exist without all these things, one of which is more important at one moment and others at another.
 The man who knows governments most completely is he who troubles himself least about a definition which shall give their essence.
 Enjoying an intimate acquaintance with all their particularities in turn, he would naturally regard an abstract conception in which these were unified as a thing more misleading than enlightening.
 And why may not religion be a conception equally complex?

 There have been many allegations of child abuse made over the past couple of years against various members of parliament and prominent media figures in Britain.
 But the media coverage has been minimal.
 Perhaps their silence is due to big media and the government being potentially implicated in this long running cover up.